sutch/image-building-sandbox/README.markdown

   1. internet connectivity -- to obtain ISOs and system updates
   1. VirtualBox -- to build (and run) images
   1. Packer -- to manage the building of images
+  1. Puppet and Facter -- manage software and configuration of image
   1. Vagrant -- to manage images (boxes)
-  1. Vagrant Host Manager plugin
+  1. Vagrant Host Manager plugin -- to manage hosts files
   1. Git client
   1. SSH client
   1. text editor